stonemjs/docs/src/docs/architecture/middleware.md

 - Use **function-based middleware** for quick, clear logic
 - Use **factory-based middleware** for dynamic, parameterized logic or need DI

-All shapes are valid — choose based on context, not preference.
+All shapes are valid, choose based on context, not preference.

 #### Avoid Cross-Dimensional Confusion